shabashab/cookie-parser/README.md

 ### Using as a library

-In order to know more information about usage of this crate as a library, please, refer to [Doc](/doc.md)
+In order to know more information about usage of this crate as a library, please, refer to [Doc](/doc.md) or [docs.rs](https://docs.rs/cookie_parser/latest/cookie_parser/)

 ### Using as a CLI